soreniac/desECEN3233/index.md

 ## 64 bit Data Encryption Standard written in SystemVerilog
+'''
+Soren Petersen &
+Kyle Bowser
+'''

-This was a lab for my digital logic design class at OSU.
+This was a lab for our digital logic design class at OSU.
 We were given a stub file and some basic context for Data Encryption Standard.